The Australian Power Institute is governed by a Board consisting of the following members:

 Jason has a Bachelor of Engineering (Electrical and Computer) Honours Degree from the Queensland University of Technology and a Graduate Certificate in Management from Deakin University.
 He is also a trade qualified electrical fitter mechanic and has over 30 years of experience in the Queensland Electricity Supply Industry comprising of positions in generation, transmission, and distribution.
 Jason is a Registered Professional Engineer of Queensland and is also Energy Queensland’s member representative of CIGRE Australia.

-Managing Director, Wilson Transformer Company Pty Ltd (WTC)
+General Manager, Power Transformer Business Unit, Wilson Transformer Company Pty Ltd (WTC)